chrisnoonan98675/site/xl-release/how-to/remote-completion-plugin.markdown

 There are some known issues with webmail clients.

-# Administrating the Remote completion task
+# Administrating the remote completion task

 ## Configuration